Mark Zuckerberg just laid out his vision for the metaverse. These are the five things you should know.

 The metaverse will be shaped by virtual (and real) economies

 Maybe your home space could use some art.
 Or maybe you’re tired of your avatar’s outfit.
-Meta believes that, at some point, you’ll want to spend money on virtual goods to use in its virtual world, and the company is keen on building out a digital economy to support the people create those products.
+Meta believes that, at some point, you’ll want to spend money on virtual goods to use in its virtual world, and the company is keen on building out a digital economy to support the people who create those products.

 “At the end of the day, it is really the creators and developers who are going to build the metaverse and make this real,” Zuckerberg said, before noting that those people need to be able to “make a good living doing this work.”